 Erythrasma is a common skin disorder caused by bacteria.
 It was first described in 1859 by Burchardt.
 He thought the etiology was fungal.
 In 1862, Burchardt's teacher, Von Barensprung coined the term erythrasma and named the bacteria Microsporum minutissimum.
-Today, it is known to be caused by Corynebacterium minutissimum.
-Corynebacterium is gram-positive, catalase-positive, non-spore forming.
+Today, it is known to be caused by Corynebacterium minutissimum which is a gram-positive, catalase-positive, non-spore forming organism.

-Most erythrasma occurs in healthy adults.
-It occurs less often in children.
+Most erythrasma cases occur in healthy adults.
+The infection occurs less often in children.
 It tends to be more prevalent in hot and humid climates.
 Individuals who live in institutions are also more likely to develop erythrasma.
 This includes college students in dorms, soldiers in barracks, and senior adults in nursing facilities.
 Erythrasma incidence may increase in age.
 It may occur more often in males.
 It occurs worldwide.
 Overall, it appears that erythrasma is most common in African Americans.

 Under conditions of moisture and occlusion, C. minutissimum grows in the upper levels of the stratum corneum.
 It produces a coral red fluorescence on Wood's light exam because of coproporphyrin III.

-Erythrasma is most commonly observed in the toe webs followed by the groin.
+Erythrasma is most commonly observed in the toe webs followed by the groin crease.
 It is less seldom found in the axilla.
 Patients may give you a history of slightly itchy skin discoloration in any of those areas.
 Patients may also complain of scaling skin.
 The skin is usually dark red and moist.
 The intensity of pruritus can vary.
 The skin lesion is well demarcated as a macular patch.
 Often the skin will have a wrinkled appearance.

 Extensive erythrasma requires oral therapy.
 Oral options include clarithromycin 1 gram for a one time dose.
 Oral erythromycin 1 gram per day (in divided doses) for 14 days is also an option.